-There is a different way: how major projects in Germany could run more smoothly
+There is a different way: how major projects in Germany could run more smoothly.

 The projects affected include large infrastructure projects such as the international airport in Berlin or refurbishments of famous cultural institutions such as the Stuttgart State Theater.
-That this cannot continue has been recognized at the most senior levels, and has led to activities such as in the Federal Ministry of Transport: Since 2015, a ‘Manual of Large-Scale Projects’ containing the recommendations of a panel of experts is available with aims including improving cost truthfulness, cost transparency and schedule stability, as well as the transparent presentation of risks.
+That this cannot continue has been recognized at the most senior levels, and has led to activities such as that initiated by the Federal Ministry of Transport.
+By 2015, a Manual of Large-Scale Projects is to be drawn up containing the recommendations of a panel of experts with aims including improving true-cost pricing, cost transparency and schedule stability, as well as the transparent presentation of risks.

-- User processes and incomplete planning specifications
+- Unclear User processes and incomplete performance specifications

 - Unrealistic cost expectations, failure to perform projections, and lack of risk analysis

 - Ineffective planning and construction processes, excessive project duration

 - Lack of transparency and an incorrect assessment of the general public